Thomas-EDET/BugBountyWeb3/3  - What I wish I knew before starting Bug Bounty.md

-# What I've Learned About the Bug Bounty World (So Far)
+# What I've Learned About the Bug Bounty World (So Far) - Focus on the BB ecosystem

 Over the past few months, I’ve been diving deep into the Web3 bug bounty space.
 Coming from six years of security auditing, I had certain expectations — but what I discovered was a bit more nuanced.